-Because occupations involving physical labor dominate the local economy, Dinosaur is generally considered to be a blue-collar town.
-75.25% of the Dinosaur workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Dinosaur is a blue-collar town, with 75.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dinosaur is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Dinosaur who work in management occupations (14.85%), sales jobs (4.95%), and office and administrative support (3.96%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dinosaur has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dinosaur a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.